 Do I have to file a lawsuit to get the policy limits from that at-fault driver?
-He rear ended me, and was speeding.
+He rear-ended me and was speeding.
 3 attorneys have declined to take my case.
 The police report says that he was speeding and was at fault.
 He refuses to release his policy limits, is 24 years old, works minimum wage job, lives with parents, has a cheap car ($1,900).
 The attorneys said that he might have bodily injury liability of $15000 and it is not worth their time.
-I have little underinsured insurance, my policy was set at $15000.
-I was taken to the hospital by ambulance and was diagnosed with neck sprain, scalp contusion, and neuropathy.
-I have been seeing a neurologist and primary care doc who have diagnosed me with concussion, cervical radiculopathy, headache, and neck sprain.
+I have little-underinsured insurance, my policy was set at $15000.
+I was taken to the hospital by ambulance and was diagnosed with a neck sprain, scalp contusion, and neuropathy.
+I have been seeing a neurologist and primary care doc who has diagnosed me with a concussion, cervical radiculopathy, headache, and neck sprain.
 I have blurry vision, numbness in my arms, and daily headaches.
 I have not given any info to the insurance adjuster, who keeps calling.

 Unless and until a lawsuit is filed, insurers may not divulge policy limits without the insured’s consent.
 However, insurers can usually be persuaded to obtain the insured’s consent to furnish this information.
 From a defense perspective, withholding policy limits information may be counterproductive.
 Plaintiffs can always obtain this information by filing suit and conducting discovery or forcing a plaintiff to litigate in order to obtain pertinent coverage information may serve only to drive up legal costs and inhibit productive negotiations [Boicourt v.
 Amex Assur.
 Co.
 (2000)].
 Indeed, an insurer’s refusal to contact its insured or disclose policy limits creates a conflict.